How to Highlight Cells in Excel Based on Value (9 Methods)

 conditional formatting

-After that, a window named Greater Than will appear.
-Now, in the Format cells that are Greater THAN box insert the cut off value, and in the with box select the formatting style with which you want to highlight the cells.
-I’ve selected Green Fill with Dark Green Text here.
-At last click OK.
+• In the with box, select the formatting style with which you want to highlight the cells.
+We’ve selected Green Fill with Dark Green Text here.

 format box

-Now you will see, the cells which have a value greater than 60 are highlighted.
+Now you will see the cells which have a value greater than 60 are highlighted.

 Highlight Cells Based on Value